Top Ten: Western Treasures Part 2

 Director: Anthony Mann

 Following a thwarted train robbery, reformed outlaw Link Jones is left stranded along with fellow passengers Sam Beasley (a card shark) and Billie Ellis (a saloon singer).
 They make their way to an isolated farmhouse only to discover its inhabitants are the unsuccessful bandits.
-Making the situation more precarious, the bandits' leader is Link's uncle Dock Tobin, who raised him and whom Link abandoned long ago upon realizing the sickness and futility of his killing and robbing ways.
+Making the situation more precarious, the bandits' leader is Link's uncle Dock Tobin, who raised him and whom Link abandoned long ago upon realising the sickness and futility of his killing and robbing ways.
 Link was on the train trying to get to Fort Worth.
 He was entrusted with a year's advance salary to provide a schoolteacher for Good Hope, a community which, knowing about Link's evil past, gradually allowed him to "live it down", regain his self respect and earn their trust.
-Even though the bandits didn't get anything from the railroad, (a sharpshooting guard managed to get the train to move on safely before the gang could successfully complete their task) one of them, already on the train when it left the station, took Link's bag containing the money that was entrusted to him.
-Now, Link must convincingly feign interest in re-joining Dock's band of killers while stopping them from endangering the lives of his two fellow travelers.
+Even though the bandits didn't get anything from the railroad (a sharpshooting guard managed to get the train to move on safely before the gang could successfully complete their task), one of them, already on the train when it left the station, took Link's bag containing the money that was entrusted to him.
+Now, Link must convincingly feign interest in re-joining Dock's band of killers while stopping them from endangering the lives of his two fellow travellers.

 Link is superbly played by Gary Cooper, the part and performance being somewhat reminiscent of his Will Kane in High Noon especially when he has to shoot it out with 3 adversaries in a deserted town toward the story's end.
 What gives his character here an added complexity is the fact that Link used to be just like these bad guys.
-Now he secretly has to outsmart and fight against them while pretending to be one of them.
-This is something he reminds Billie (Julie London) of, when they're alone saying: "There's a point where you either grow up and become a human being or you rot, like that bunch."
+Now he secretly has to outsmart and fight against them while pretending to still be one of them.
+This is something he reminds Billie (Julie London) of when they're alone saying: "There's a point where you either grow up and become a human being or you rot, like that bunch."